Back again

 There is every year a big "Motorradtreffen" nearby my hometown.
 For they rearrange the website right now, there aren't any photos online at present.

 My father and I started visiting motorbike races last year.
 This year was the second one.
 That's great fun.
-Not the races in particular, but driving there and spending time on the racetrack (not on the lane itselfe ).
+Not the races in particular, but driving there and spending time on the racetrack (not on the lane itselfe :wink:).
 I don't think that races are interesting ("also ich halte sie nicht für so sonderlich interessant, dass ich extra deswegen irgendwo hin fahren müsste"), but the surrounding ("Drumherum") is marvelous.

 The knack to fly lies in learning how to throw yourself at the ground and miss.